Stable-Diffusion-API/stable-diffusion-discord-bot/README.md

 Bot uses [Stable Diffusion Api](https://stablediffusionapi.com/) as the backend.

-You need a stable Diffusion API for this boat to run
+You need a stable Diffusion API for this bot to run

 Create a file called `.env` in the same folder as `main.py`.
 Inside the `.env` file, create a line `BOT_TOKEN = xxxx`, where xxxx is your discord bot token.